Stephanie Beacham: Career

+In 2023, Beacham starred in three films: Nessie, Forever Young and Grey Matter.
+In August 2023, Beacham appeared at the Edinburgh Fringe Festival, in conversation with Christopher Biggins discussing her life and career in an event named An Audience with Stephanie Beacham.

+In July 2025, Beacham was presented with the Lifetime Achievement Award at the National Film Awards.

 Other ventures

 Philanthropy and activism

 In 2009, Beacham was involved in launching the Sense National Deafblind and Rubella Association Fill in the Gaps campaign which aims to give the elderly the support they need to maintain a good quality of life.
 She also attended the Parliamentary launch of the campaign in June 2006.
 Beacham is also a spokesperson for the American Speech–Language–Hearing Association, which supports those with communication disabilities, and is a member of the British Tinnitus Association, as well as being on the Board of Free Arts for Abused Children in Los Angeles which gives abused children access to the arts for therapeutic value.

 In 2017, Beacham appeared in a promotional film for Unison, voicing her support for their Pay Up Now campaign, encouraging the British government to give public service workers a pay increase.

 Business ventures

 In 2009, Beacham launched her own range of skincare and beauty products, Glow by Stephanie Beacham.
 The range proved to be a bestseller, selling fifty thousand units within a month of launching.